 In the professional wine world the definition is something like this:

-• Dry = without residual sugar
+• Dry = less than 5% residual sugar

-• Sweet = with residual sugar
+• Sweet = more than 5% residual sugar

 Left over sugar or “residual sugar” is the presence of excess sugar left over from fermentation which can give a “sweet” taste.
 This is the standard definition used and followed by wine professionals.
 Easy enough, right?
 Not exactly.
 There are plenty of dry wines that give the impression of sweetness even when there’s no sugar present due to the amount of alcohol, tannins, acids and glycerin.
 So what one person might call “sweet” is not technically sweet at all – at least not by definition.

 Most common wines that people would normally drink with their dinner have little to zero residual sugar in them.
 This includes:

 • And so many more!

 Therefore, all of these are almost always DRY.
 In this regard, ordering “dry” wine is extremely easy because just about anything you’re going to order from the non-dessert wine list is going to be dry.
 Especially the reds.

 So when anyone asks for a good recommendation on a “dry” Cabernet Sauvignon or Pinot Noir to go with their meal, the reality is that they are both already dry.
 Most likely what the person is trying to ask for is a red wine that is less fruity in flavor because fruity is incorrectly described as “sweet”.
 What you may be trying to ask for is a wine that is “earthy” which gives the impression of being more dry than other wines.

 These are the instances when the words “dry” and/or “sweet” are highly misused and misunderstood.